Recognition and/or enforcement of foreign money judgments

 (1) Mijares v.
 Ranada, G.R.
 No. 139325, April 12, 2005

-The Rules of Civil Procedure being enforced in the Philippines is part of remedial law that has been promulgated by the Supreme Court of the Philippines to prescribe rules and procedures involving civil lawsuits.
+The Rules of Civil Procedure being enforced in the Philippines is part of remedial law that has been promulgated by the Supreme Court of the Philippines to prescribe rules and procedures involving civil cases.
 Under its Rule 39, Section 48, the effect of a foreign judgment depends upon the subject of litigation.
 When the foreign judgment is upon a specific thing, the judgment is conclusive upon the title to the thing.
 On the other hand, when the foreign judgment is against a person, the judgment is presumptive evidence of a right as between the parties and their successors in interest by a subsequent title.
+The judgment or final order may be repelled by evidence of a want of jurisdiction of the tribunal of a foreign country, want of notice to the party, collusion, fraud, or clear mistake of law or fact.

 Under Philippine jurisdiction, a foreign judgment may also come in the form of a foreign arbitral award.
 This presupposes that the parties had a prior written agreement to refer a dispute to arbitration to be conducted outside the Philippines.
 As a party to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention), the Philippines follows the principles for the recognition and enforcement of arbitral awards covered by the New York Convention, where the award is rendered by a court of a foreign country who is a party to the said Convention.
 Nonetheless, where an award is rendered by a court of a foreign country that is not a party to the Convention, the pertinent provisions of the Rules of Court shall apply.
 In enforcing a foreign arbitral award, it must first be confirmed by the appropriate Regional Trial Court.